sasmit206/cryptonite_taskphase_sasmit/Comprehending  Commands.md

 hacker@commands~linking-files:/$
 ```
 ## learnings
-this one was pretty intresting. i first thought of a way to maybe locate the places where /flag was present by using find function .
+this one was pretty intresting. i first thought of a way to maybe locate the places where /flag was present by using find function.
 However, I later realised that ln -s could be simply used to establish a symbolic link of /home/hacker/not-the-flag to /flag. this was done as upon entering /challenge/catflag, /home/hacker/not-the-flag was being read out.